Contents

 To achieve this, we have said that we want to create a single waste and recycling service for the whole of Westmorland and Furness.

-Proposals for future waste and recycling collections in Westmorland and Furness are being independently assessed against the following six key criteria:
+The proposals now agreed for future waste and recycling collections in Westmorland and Furness have been independently assessed against the following six key criteria:

-• Consistent Service – To what extent does it ensure everyone receives the same services across all areas?
+- Consistent Service – ensuring everyone receives the same services across all areas

-• Improved Performance – To what extent does it make it easier and simpler for residents to recycle, to help improve recycling rates?
+- Improved Performance – making it easier and simpler for residents to waste less and recycle more

-• Public perception – To what extent does it align with resident feedback from our ‘Community Conversation’ engagement, trial schemes and Options Consultation survey?
+- Public perception – aligns with resident feedback from a ‘Community Conversation’ engagement, trial schemes and Options Consultation

-• Carbon Impact – To what extent does it reduce the carbon impact of the service and contribute to the council’s net zero ambitions?
+- Carbon Impact – reduces the carbon impact of the service and contribute to the council’s net zero ambitions

-• Strategic Fit - How well does it comply with Government legislation and our Council Plan ambitions?
+- Strategic Fit - complies with Government legislation and our Council Plan ambitions

-• Achievability - How difficult will it be to implement, considering things like costs/savings, available resources, need to buy new vehicles, containers etc. and how long will it take?
+- Achievability - difficulty implementing, considering things like costs/savings, available resources, need to buy new vehicles, containers etc. and how long will it take

 We want to deliver collection services that make it easier and more convenient for people to recycle more and waste less, and that are more reliable, cost-effective and better for the environment.